1876 | The “ICC Silver Cornet Band” is shown in a photograph taken by the Daily Camera of eight musicians on a wagon drawn by two oxen. |

 1994–1997 | Thomas Caneva, the Assistant Director of Bands at the University of Colorado, was conductor. |

-1997–1998 | This transitional season had a different conductor for each of our four concerts. |
+1997–1998 | This transitional season featured a different conductor for each of our four concerts. |

 1998–2000 | Nathaniel Johnson was conductor. |